 Dear <<First Name>>,

-On the 1st February we are able to introduced visits in our new outdoor visiting area have been successful and thank you once again for being so patient.
-At present we are only able to offer outdoor visits in our designated visiting area or essential visits.
-Should your loved one become acutely unwell or be approaching their final days of life we are able to accommodate essential visits.
-In these circumstances we can allow up to 2 relatives from the same household to visit supported with a lateral flow test.
+On the 1st February we are able to introduced visits in our new outdoor visiting area with a pre-booked appointment.
+At present we are only able to offer designated outdoor or window visits.
+Should your relative become acutely unwell or be approaching their final days of life we are able to accommodate essential visits.
+In these circumstances we can allow up to two relatives from the same household to visit supported with a lateral flow test.
 These exceptional indoor visits must be in line with government guidance and our infection, prevention, and control measures.

 How to arrange a visit and visitors’ protocol